Struki84/sinatra-dev-box/README.md

 Troubleshoot
 ----
-+ If you run the provision for the forst time, or installing new version of ruby, it may take a very long time
++ If you run the provision for the first time, or install new version of ruby, it may take a very long time
 + You can always run vagrant `vagrant provision` to reset the server